Chad Wolf emerges as Trump’s favorite Department of Homeland Security chief

 As Nielsen’s most trusted aide, Wolf played a central role in the “zero tolerance” border crackdown that separated thousands of migrant children from their parents, one of the defining episodes of Trump’s presidency.
 Like Nielsen, Wolf has displayed little enthusiasm for the politics of immigration enforcement, but unlike her, he has largely avoided blame for the families’ trauma and the policy debacle behind it.

-Trump, who treats monthly enforcement numbers from the border as a kind of stock index of DHS’s performance, had already soured on Nielsen by the time a record wave of Central American families and children had overwhelmed the U.S. immigration system.
+Trump, who treats monthly enforcement numbers from the border as a kind of stock index of DHS performance, had already soured on Nielsen by the time a record wave of Central American families and children had overwhelmed the U.S. immigration system.
 The president installed McAleenan, the commissioner of U.S. Customs and Border Protection, whose inner circle was made up mostly of former CBP aides and counselors.
-Wolf was on the outside, but he remained at DHS as the acting undersecretary for strategy, policy and plans.
+Wolf was on the outside, but he remained at the DHS as the acting undersecretary for strategy, policy and plans.

-Miller, who is viewed at DHS as a kind of shadow secretary, is well known for going around agency heads to cultivate relationships with their subordinates, and he began calling Wolf more.
-Miller had clashed at times with McAleenan, who was pushing back against long-delayed plans for an ICE operation targeting migrant families.
+Miller, who is viewed at the DHS as a kind of shadow secretary, is well known for going around agency heads to cultivate relationships with their subordinates, and he began calling Wolf more.
+Miller had clashed at times with McAleenan, who was pushing back against long-delayed plans for an Immigration and Customs Enforcement operation targeting migrant families.

-When McAleenan stepped down last fall, he had no clear Senate-confirmed successor at DHS, and the White House had never bothered to work toward the confirmation of Trump’s other appointees, let alone nominate them.
+When McAleenan stepped down last fall, he had no clear Senate-confirmed successor at the DHS, and the White House had never bothered to work toward the confirmation of Trump’s other appointees, let alone nominate them.

-Though immigration hard-liners were opposed to Wolf, citing his previous lobbying work securing employment visas for overseas tech companies, Miller had a figure already accustomed to his methods, and who, unlike Nielsen and McAleenan, would not take offense when he went around them to achieve a desired outcome.
+Though immigration hard-liners were opposed to Wolf, citing his previous lobbying work securing employment visas for overseas tech companies, Miller had a figure already accustomed to his methods and who, unlike Nielsen and McAleenan, would not take offense when he went around him to achieve a desired outcome.
 “Chad is a guy without a whole lot of ego,” said one former DHS official and longtime colleague.
 “He’s not a self-promoter, nor a showboat.”

 To be eligible for the acting secretary role, Wolf had to be confirmed for his undersecretary job first, and he squeaked by, with a 54-to-41 Senate vote on Nov.
 13. Trump made him acting DHS secretary that same day.